andrewratliff/launchschool/181/LS181_study_guide.md

 # Database Design

 - Define cardinality and modality
+  - Cardinailty is the number of objects on each side of a relationship.
+  - Modality indicates if the relationship is required or not.
+A modality of 1 means the relationship is required.
+A modality of 0 means the relationship is optional.
 - Be able to draw database diagrams using crow's foot notation

 # Lesson Summaries